What if I do not pay enough tax?

 Other sources of help

-You can seek independent advice from a tax adviser – you can find a Chartered Tax Adviser through the Chartered Institute of Taxation.
+You can seek independent advice from a tax adviser – we tell you how you can find an adviser, including through the tax charities, in our Getting Help section.
 You should consider seeking such help if you think you have discovered a problem that means you have not been paying enough tax and that could mean you face a tax bill and penalties.

 If you are on a low income and cannot afford to pay for advice, there are two charities, which could offer guidance on how to check the figures and explain how the calculations work.
 In some circumstances, they might also be able to help you to resolve queries directly with HMRC.

 Tax Help for Older People is a charity offering free tax advice to older people who are on a low income.

 TaxAid helps low-income taxpayers, with problems that they cannot resolve with HMRC and who cannot afford to pay a professional tax adviser.